russ-davey/miro-gopher/README.md

 Currently, only supports the `/boards` endpoint, but more to follow soon.

-For now the GET, POST & PUT methods are open to use for any other API calls to MIRO.
+For now the GET, POST, PUT & PATCH methods are open to use for any other API calls to MIRO.

 Minimum required Go version : `1.18`